 Consulting & Training

-We provide many consulting services related to Power BI or Excel reporting.
+We provide many consulting services related to Power BI reporting or Power Platform development.
 Including everything from Data Acquisition with Power Query, Data Modeling, or Visualization & Design.

 Our services range from customized co-development, to structured training depending on the client's needs.

-Many of these articles showcase great practices, techniques, or other important information related to Power BI or Excel.
+Many of these articles showcase great practices, techniques, or other important information related to Power BI or the Power Platform.